jagatdeepchakraborty/ConnectCities/README.md

 ## Assumptions
-* Project is imporetd as a Gradle project and dependencies are resolved.
+* Project is imported as a Gradle project and dependencies are resolved.
 * Each line in file contains 2 city names separated by a comma.